sumit-tembe/OpenVPN/README.md

 Step 8: Setup OpenVpn server in HA (Active-Passive mode)

-Assuming you have two OpenVpn servers already configured-
+Assuming you have two OpenVpn servers already configured.
 Follow the given link - Configure HA Virtual IP

-Change in /etc/openvpn/server.conf  -
+    Change in /etc/openvpn/server.conf:-
 	local <your Virtual HA ip>	#Change it with your HA Virtual IP

 Restart OpenVpn Server:-